YCChenVictor/blog-frontend/_posts/software/data_structure_and_algorithm/2022-05-23-linked-list.md

   * a -> b -> c -> d -> e -> f => a -> b -> d -> e -> f
   * a -> b -> c -> d -> e => a -> b -> d -> e
 * Edge Case:
-  * If the linkedlist has only one node, then nothing will be removed from the list.
+  * If the linked list has only one node, then nothing will be removed from the list.
 * Time complexity: We must need to traverse at least once to know the length, so the time complexity is at least O(n).
 * Code example:
   ```javascript